learningequality/ka-lite-installers/osx/KA-Lite/KA-Lite/README.md

 ## Features

-1. Show status icon at system status menu.
+1. Show status icon at system menu bar.
 1. Customize `KA-Lite` data path to any location, the default is `~/.kalite`.
 1. Logs terminal messages so they are accessible at the `Console app`.
 1. Set auto start on login.